To enjoy the full Mail & Guardian online experience: please upgrade your browser

 That cars and fashion reflect who we are—or who we want to be—is not a new concept, so it was a smart idea to bring the two together in a campaign for Volvo.
 The carmaker brought out the big guns by collaborating with three of South Africa’s most prominent fashion designers to launch its new range of cars.

 Their task was to bring cars and fashion together in an innovative way by designing interior, exterior, consumer and couture car accessories.
-The results were revealed recently at a spectacular event in Johannesburg.

 The uber-cool Gert-Johan Coetzee, the South African designer of the year, chose the “sporty and playful” C30.
 His accessories included a memory stick, laptop bag, belt and car-wash kit, for which he created a range of innovative designs.